I’m sure you have heard the age-old saying ‘money can’t buy happiness’ many times. But is this true?

 - Can this help me to learn something new or improve a skill?

 - Will this help me express myself or enhance who I am as a person?

 - Does this make me happy even if others don’t like it?

 When money doesn't buy you happiness

 In my article The Marshmallow Test: 3 Science-Based Tips to Money Success I explained why high-income individuals are not always wealthy.
 This is due to a “lifestyle trap”.
 Meaning that when you are making more money, your expenses usually increase too.

 For example, you may end up spending money on things like a bigger house or designer clothes.
 If this is the case, you probably don’t feel like you have enough money even when you are earning a substantial salary.
 Therefore, you are not necessarily any happier either.

-Further to above, happiness also depends on how much time you need to put to work to earn your money.
+Further to the above, happiness also depends on how much time you need to put into work to earn your money.
 If you have an annual salary of £100,000 but are working 70 hours a week and never have time to enjoy your money or do things you enjoy, is it worth it?
 In my opinion, no, it’s not.
 This is why I believe passive income and financial freedom are so important for both financial and emotional wellbeing.

 Finally, keep in mind that no matter how you spend your money, you should avoid high-interest debt as it can be corrosive to your happiness.